Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Data Example: Early and Late Buzzards

+Common buzzards (\textit{Buteo buteo}, Figure \ref{fig:buzzards}) are medium-sized birds of prey and feed mostly on small mammals and birds \citep{walls_common_2020}.
+As being predators, they are dependent on the performance of many other organisms, not only their prey, but also their prey’s food resources \citep{mittelbach_community_2019}.
+It is known that buzzards have higher breeding success under certain weather conditions \citep{kostrzewa_relationship_1990, kruger_dissecting_2002, kruger_importance_2004}.
+Their main prey, field voles (\textit{Microtus arvalis}), often shows fluctuating population densities between years \citep{frank_causality_1957} caused by different factors like predation pressure or snow level during winter \citep{boyce_population_1988}, also influencing breeding success in buzzards \citep{lehikoinen_reproduction_2009}.
+In their study, \cite{lehikoinen_reproduction_2009} showed as well that common buzzards in Finland started breeding earlier and shifted their range more towards the north because of the warmer climate.

+Data was collected from 2006 to 2022 by the Department of Animal Behaviour in a study area in north-west of Germany (see \cite{chakarov_variation_2013} for a description of the study area and sampling procedure).
+We only consider the age of the first-hatched nestling of each brood for this analysis to avoid dependencies between siblings.
+With the relationship between the age of the chicks and their wing length observed by \citet{bijlmsa_1999_sex}, we are able to calculate the hatch dates of the chicks.

-To test the hypotheses in Equation (\ref{eq:birdhypothesis}) we consider the observed wing length of the buzzard chicks and calculate their age by the model of \citet{bijlmsa_1999_sex}.
-We use the implementation in \textsf{R} by \citet{ottensmann_r-package_2022} to calculate the age of the chicks.
+We use \textsf{R} 4.4.2 \citep{r_core_team_r_2024} and the implementation in \textsf{R} by \citet{ottensmann_r-package_2022} for the calculation.
 Here, we use as a scaling the \textit{day of the year}, where $32$ means 1st February and $120$ means 30th April in non-leap years.
 From this, the hatch dates are calculated by the day of observation minus the age in days.
 Therefore, the considered hatch dates are the result of a polynomial model and accordingly metric.
-The further simulation is also done with \textsf{R} 4.4.0 \citep{r_core_team_r_2024}.
-The sample sizes of the $k=17$ groups are shown in Table \ref{tab:sample}.
-From this it can be seen that the groups are highly unbalanced.
-This is no problem because from the simulation study we observed that all methods can deal with high variation in sample sizes between samples.
-As this behaviour can also be observed in the simulations of \citet{ditzhaus_qanova_2021} and \citet{baumeister_quantile-based_2024} this seems to be useful property of testing regarding quantiles.
-Consider Figure~\ref{fig:balanced} in the Supplement for an analysis of that property in our simulation study.
+This data is shown in Figure \ref{fig:hatchdates} as kernel density estimators with gaussian kernels and a bandwidth determined by the \texttt{nrd0} method as explained in Section~\ref{ssec:smallsim}.
+The complete material of this analysis as well as the data can be found in the Supporting Information.